 That may sound great in motivational books, speeches and on posters, but let’s be real.
 When it comes to sales and networking, some people are simply better at it than others.

 Also, the market for men’s luxury clothing is relatively small, and if you don’t already work in that type of environment, it will take more time (and more creativity) to develop a client base.

 If you have limited financial resources and need to work 40+ hours a week to pay your mortgage and feed your family… building a J. Hilburn business by driving around town is going to be tough.

-I’m not saying you can’t do it, but in certain circumstances you may find that building an online business is a better option.
+I’m not saying you can’t do it, but in certain circumstances you may find that building an online business is a more suitable option.

 Ultimately, deciding if J. Hilburn is for you is about what you’ll need to DO (on a daily basis), rather than what you’d like to have.
 Everyone (well… most people) would love to have a successful home business and freedom to work when they want, but there’s a reason the success rate for MLM’s is so low.

-Those who enjoy sales (and recruiting) are far and few between… and trying to do something you don’t like to do over and over and over, like sticking to a strict diet, is not easy.
+Those who enjoy sales (and recruiting) are far and few between… and trying to do something you don’t like over and over is like sticking to a diet you hate for years on end.

 It’s Not Really YOUR Business

 If you’ve decided that J. Hilburn is for you, there are some things you need to be aware of.

 One of the problems with MLM’s (and similar arrangements like a franchise), is that the business you build doesn’t really belong to you.
 It may seem that way, but you’re still working for a single company.